Purina Pro Plan Large Breed Adult Food (34 lb)

 Small breeds have faster metabolisms and need calorie-dense kibble with smaller pieces.
 Look for formulas designed for small breed dogs with at least 25% protein.

-At just 17-23 lbs, the Shiba Inu falls squarely in the small category, but their high energy level means they punch above their weight class when it comes to dog foods requirements.
-Do not let their size fool you into buying the cheapest option -- quality matters just as much for small breeds, and often more since poorly made products can pose choking or injury risks for smaller dogs.
+At 17-23 lbs, the Shiba Inu is firmly in the small category, but their high energy level means they punch above their weight when it comes to dog foods.
+Don't let the size fool you into grabbing the cheapest option -- quality matters just as much for small breeds, and poorly made products can pose choking or injury risks that larger dogs would shrug off.

 Matching Dog Foods to Your Shiba Inu's High-Energy Lifestyle